MaryBrachini/IC2024/README.md

-# IC -INICIAÇÃO CIENTIFICA 2024
+# TCC - Controle de dengue 2024

 ## Fazendo a conexão do banco
 Dentro do diretorio do Back-end